 Main text

 Direct annual observations by humans of climatic variables over 5 to 7 centuries are rare.
 We analyze the longest known contemporary ice records (timing of ice breakup or ice formation) from 1443-2004 for Suwa Lake, Japan and 1692-2013 for Torne River, Finland.
-These ice records encompass major events including the end of the Little Ice Age, a 13-fold increase in human population (United Nations Department of Economic and Social Affairs), substantial land use change, the start of the industrial revolution, and increases in atmospheric CO2 concentrations (IPCC 2013).
+These ice records encompass major global events, including the end of the Little Ice Age, a 13-fold increase in human population (United Nations Department of Economic and Social Affairs), substantial land use change, the start of the industrial revolution, and increases in atmospheric CO2 concentrations (IPCC 2013).

 The Suwa Lake and Torne River ice records were primarily collected for religious and economic purposes, but provide a unique opportunity to analyze climatic change and variability over centuries (Magnuson et al. 2000).
-The long-term ice record for Suwa was collected by Shinto priests.
-The Shinto legend is that the male God would cross the lake to visit the female God at her shrine across the lake once a year.
+The long-term ice record for Lake Suwa was collected by Shinto priests.
+The Shinto legend is that, <insert name in English [and in日本語 if you want to be fancy]> the male God would cross the lake to visit the female God at her shrine across the lake once a year.
 The footsteps of the male God left a sinusoidal ice ridge known as the omiwatari in Japanese.
 The presence of the omiwatari was a good omen and a sign of a bountiful harvest in the upcoming year.
 This important event was celebrated and recorded by at least 15 generations of Shinto priests since 1443 (Arakawa 1954; Benson and Magnuson 2012; Mikami 2008; Takasaki, pers. comm).
 For Torne River, the tradition of recording the date of ice breakup was linked to the river’s importance in trade, transportation, food, and recreation (Loader et al. 2011).

 Using the longest-known direct annual human observations of climate, we asked whether the dates of ice breakup and formation have changed over the past 5-7 centuries in: i) trends, ii) variance, iii) periodicities, and iv) relationships with drivers?